MicrosoftDocs/dynamics-365-intelligent-order-management/topics/enable-timeline-sales-order.md

 [!include [banner](includes/banner.md)]

-This topic describes how to enable timeline capabilities on the **Sales order** and **Fulfillment order** pages in Microsoft Dynamics 365 Intelligent Order Management.
+This article describes how to enable timeline capabilities on the **Sales order** and **Fulfillment order** pages in Microsoft Dynamics 365 Intelligent Order Management.

-When the timeline is enabled on the **Sales order** or **Fulfillment order** page, it will list all business events that have been raised by the orchestration flow, in chronological order.
-Therefore, it can provide valuable insights into how a sales order or fulfillment order and its lines have been processed.
-It can also help explain the current status of the sales order or fulfillment order.
+When you enable the timeline on the **Sales order** or **Fulfillment order** page, it lists all business events that the orchestration flow raises, in chronological order.
+It provides valuable insights into how a sales order or fulfillment order and its lines are processed.
+It also helps explain the current status of the sales order or fulfillment order.

 ## Enable timeline